Oliver-Zimmerman/payroc/README.md

 )
 ```

-We can then use these methods to create an observer that listens for an events - in this example we assume the LiveData methods are within a ViewModel.
+We can then use these methods to create an observer that listens for events - in this example we assume the LiveData methods are within a ViewModel.

 ```kotlin
  private fun subscribeToObservables() {